Explorer09/cpustress-ubcd/README.md

 License
 -------

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2 only, as published by the Free Software Foundation.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+The CPUstress image contains non-free programs, please read 'cpustress/nonfree.txt' for details.
+Unless mentioned otherwise, the programs are licensed under the GNU General Public License version 2:

-The text of the GNU General Public License version 2 can be read at 'cpustress/gpl-2.0.txt'
+The text of the GNU General Public License version 2 is available at 'cpustress/gpl-2.0.txt'.

-Please note that some programs included in this image might be licensed under different terms.
-The GNU General Public License is applied to the initrd image and the shell scripts only.
+The GNU General Public License is applied to the shell scripts and build scripts of the initrd image.

 For licensing information about individual programs, please refer to the website or the about page of that specific program.